Bolshoy Zayatsky Island: 20th century

 In 1920 Bolsheviks reached the Solovetsky islands and closed the monastery with all its hermitages.
 Since 1923 Bolshoy Zayatsky island became a part of Solovetsky camp of special purpose.
 The island was used as a penalty prison for women, however information about this period is scarce.

-From 1922 till 1939 (closure of the camp), the St. Andrew church was a reserve protected by the state.
+From 1922 until 1939 (closure of the camp), the St. Andrew church was a reserve protected by the state.
 For almost 50 years after the closure of the camp, the buildings of the hermitage were misused or neglected.
 Conservation and restoration works started only in the early 1990s.
 At present, most of the restoration works have ceased.
 The interior of the church was recreated by the Solovetsky monastery and a new iconostasis was placed there in 2015.
 The island doesn’t have a permanent population, but during the tourist season, two keepers (one from the museum and one from the monastery) take residence there.